linux-system-roles/firewall/README.md

   - service: customservice
     port: 8080/tcp
     state: absent
-    permanent: yes
+    permanent: true
   # Removes the service named customservice if it exists
   - service: customservice
     state: absent
-    permanent: yes
+    permanent: true
 ```

-NOTE: `permanent: yes` needs to be specified in order to define, modify, or remove
+NOTE: `permanent: true` needs to be specified in order to define, modify, or remove
 a service.
 This is so anyone using `service` with `state: present/absent` acknowledges
 that this will affect permanent firewall configuration.
 Additionally,
 defining services for runtime configuration is not supported by firewalld